ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > [Motor IOCs](Motor-IOCs) > [Beckhoff](Beckhoff)

 Beckhoff motor controllers are the most complex in use at ISIS and will be the standard going forward.
 A Beckhoff controller is basically a generic PLC that includes a number of useful functions out of the box for running motors.
-The generality of a beckhoff means that it will most likely be used in the future for measuring and controlling other hardware outside of motion.
+The generality of a Beckhoff means that it will most likely be used in the future for measuring and controlling other hardware outside of motion.
 A more detailed presentation has been given about Beckhoffs in a [Code Chat](Code-Chats-and-Lightning-Talks) entitled Layers, Onions and Ogres.

 ## Documentation
 - [Axis and Controller Commissioning Guide](https://stfc365.sharepoint.com/:w:/s/ISISMechatronics/Ee_aMxb5CF1Dlz-NUGW3OVgB0K7vQjXXwZDwSl5DSHN48w?e=GjqNEb&isSPOFile=1) document describing setting up a controller and TwinCAT solution for a new system and configuring real and virtual axes within TwinCAT environment.